-In Illinois, there’s a time limit of two years on filing a personal injury claim in the state’s civil court system.
+In Illinois, there’s a time limit of two years for filing a personal injury claim in the state’s civil court system.
 The two-year limit, also known as a “statute of limitations” starts to run on the date of the accident in most cases.
 However, sometimes, the statute of limitations may run from the date you discovered you were injured, instead of the date of the accident that injured you.
 The later date is known as the “discovery date.”

 For injuries against a county or city department, you have up to one year to file your claim for damages.
 The time limit to sue the state is two years, however, you must file a formal suit within one year so as to sue.

 Three primary reasons can drag out the timeline of a personal injury case: